Medical Assisting Skills: What You Need to Build a Successful Career

 - Electronic medical records

 EDITOR'S NOTE: This article was originally published in December 2013.
-It has since been updated to reflect information relevant to 2017.
+It has since been updated to include information relevant to 2019.